-The Company incurred a loss of AED 2,885,474 for the period ended 31 March 2021 and at that date, the Company's losses aggregated to AED 2,885,474, and it had a net deficit of AED 2,217,986 in equity funds.
+The Company incurred a loss of AED 11,542,196 for the year ended 31 March 2022 and at that date, the Company's losses aggregated to AED 14,427,670 and it had a net deficit of AED 15,418,427 in equity funds.
+Further, the uncertainty due to COVID-19 outbreak with regard to the future impact on the business performance has been considered as part of the management's assessment of the Company's ability to continue as a going concern.